Crocoblock/developer-documentation/01-jet-engine/02-common-use-cases/02-custom-query-for-query-editor/README.md

 ### Кастомні поля. `meta_query`

-Базово JetSmartFilters був написаний під `WP_Query` і структура зберігання аргументів залишилась характерна для `WP_Query`. Тому всі кастомні квері параметри збираються в масив `meta_query` у форматі який описано у офіційній документації - https://developer.wordpress.org/reference/classes/wp_meta_query/ Під кастомну квері нам необхідно конвертувати параметри з `meta_query` в формат який потрібен для нашого типу квері.
+Basically, JetSmartFilters was written for `WP_Query`, and the structure of storing arguments remains characteristic of `WP_Query`.
+Therefore, all custom query parameters are collected into the `meta_query` array in the format described in the official documentation  - https://developer.wordpress.org/reference/classes/wp_meta_query/ For a custom query, we need to convert the parameters from `meta_query` to the format required for our query type.

-### Сортування. `orderby`, `order`, `meta_key`
+### Sorting. `orderby`, `order`, `meta_key`

-Знову ж таки, базово JetSmartFilters був заточений під пости, тому параметри сортування передаються у форматі характерному для `WP_Query`. В цьому випдаку як варіант ми можемо передати кастомні параметри наприклад через сорутвання по Meta Value або Meta Value Numeric. В такому випадку нам треба обробити ці три параметри які вказано в заголовку. Наприклад для ССТ, в ЮІ філтрів ми вибираємо сортування за Meta Value або Meta Value Numeric і замість назви мета поля вказуємо поле ССТ за яким потрібно зробити сортування. Далі у методі `set_filtered_prop( $prop, $value )` "ловимо"  `orderby`, `order`, `meta_key` і на основі них задаємо праметри сортування для ССТ
+Again, JetSmartFilters was tailored for posts, so the sorting parameters are passed in a format typical for `WP_Query`.
+In this case, as an option, we can pass custom parameters, for example, for sorting by Meta Value or Meta Value Numeric.
+In this case, we need to process these three parameters mentioned in the header.
+For example, for CCT, in the UI of the filters, we select sorting by Meta Value or Meta Value Numeric, and instead of the name of the meta field, we specify the field of the CCT by which the sorting should be done.
+Then, in the `set_filtered_prop( $prop, $value )` method, we "catch" `orderby`, `order`, `meta_key`, and based on them, we set sorting parameters for CCT.